 Sanborn was not present at the meeting to answer the accusations.

 Initial calls for Sanborn to be removed from the TDC were sparked after a comment he made to Navarre Press reporter Jamie Gentry during the TDC’s May 17 Budget Workshop.

 During the meeting the TDC was discussing an event entitled Small Bites Under the Moonlight, and Chairman Kyle Holley asked if anyone in the room knew more about the topic to which Gentry responded yes.

 She prefaced the information by saying, “I am a reporter, so my job is to have zero opinion, so know that I have zero opinion.”

 “Not all reporters believe that just so you know,” Commissioner Sam Parker said.

 “And you are a female and no opinion,” Sanborn said.

 “Jack, uh-uh,” Holley said.

 “I appreciate that sexism.
-It’s great,” Gentry responded.
+It’s great,” Gentry responded in jest.

 In the recording those present can be heard laughing.